RHuebsch13/Fur_kidz/README.md

 * no delete confirmation message afer deleting. this to be moved to future features.
 No time to install.

 ## Deployment

+- USE_AWS variable set to true in my env.py file meant that any changes to css were not showing my local browser.
+Removed it from the env.py file and was anle to se the changes and correct spacing oversight.
+- Email verification was not working recieved server 500 when testing.
+This was because my EMAIL_HOST_USER was ot set correctly.

 ### CI Full Template to Create This Project
 1. Click on 'Use this template' and select 'Create a new repository'.